For current political commentary, see the daily political notes.

 No wonder the think tanks that support the TTIP are funded by plutocrats as a form of "policy laundering".

 Part of the article uses the incoherent term "intellectual property".
 It is always a mistake, without exception, to group together copyrights and patents as if they were a single issue.
-And that term includes several other laws as well.
-If you think they are similar than you don't understand what they really do.
+And that term includes several other laws as well, each very different from the others.
+If you think they are similar, perhaps you don't know what they really do.

 While Obama claims that the proposed free exploitation treaties with Colombia and Korea would increase US exports, its own figures predict the opposite.